Exam Requirements – Kyu Grades

 - Mae Ukemi

-- forward roll from standing position
+- forward breakfall with slap, returning to standing position

 - Ushiro Ukemi

-- backward roll from standing position
+- backward breakfall with slap, returning to standing position

 - Renzoku Kokyudosa